SilvesterYu/yolov5copy/scratch.md

 ---

+## Current Progress

+(1) Edited annotation functions called in train.py, val.py, and detect.py so they know how to draw circles now, nice.

+---

 ## Conclusions and must-dos

 If we want to change the shape of anchor boxes, xywh2xyxy has to be modified